Should I Become a Cable Installer?

-A cable installer travels to customers' homes or businesses to install telecommunications equipment that broadcasts signals for services such as television, telephone and the Internet.
+A cable installer travels to customers' homes or businesses to install telecommunications equipment that broadcast signals for services such as television, telephone, and the Internet.
 Installations might take place in established residences or in new constructions.
 Safety precautions must be taken to prevent shocks and minor falls.
 Work in awkward and cramped positions is common.

 |Degree Level||No degree required, though employers increasingly prefer a certificate or associate's degree|

 |Certification||Certain positions require certification, which is available through various professional organizations|

 |Key Skills||Ability to troubleshoot and solve problems; color vision; manual dexterity; strong customer service and bookkeeping skills; familiarity with workforce management software, ping tools, and customer relationship management software; must be able to work with cable reels, shears, stripping tools, and trenching machines|

 |Salary (2015)*||$54,570 (median annual salary for telecommunications equipment installers)|

 Sources: *U.S. Bureau of Labor Statistics, Monster.com job postings (October 2012), O*Net OnLine

 Let's take a closer look at the steps to become a cable installer.